robertoplancarte/Deb/README.md

 Deb
 ====
-Judge, jury and executioner of the SEPAP sistem
+Judge, jury and executioner of the SEPAP system
 ------------------------------------------------